friemen/i3config/README.md

 [i3wm](https://i3wm.org/) is a window manager, not a complete desktop environment.
 Therefore one has to install not only i3 but additional packages.
-These are documented as part of the i3/config file.
+These are documented at the top of my i3/config file.

 Clone this repo, then create a link in your ~/.config folder like so: